TeamREPENTOGON/REPENTOGON/docs/docs/Game.md

 ___
 ### SetDizzyAmount () {: aria-label='Functions' }
-#### void SetDizzyAmount ( float Amount , float Intensity) {: .copyable aria-label='Functions' }
+#### void SetDizzyAmount ( float TargetIntensity , float CurrentIntensity ) {: .copyable aria-label='Functions' }
 Sets the dizzy amount akin to Wavy Cap.

-`Amount` is the amount that the screen will be affected.
-Screen will slowly reach the desired intensity.
-Also works in reverse if current intensity is higher than the `Amount`.
+The current intensity of the effect will gradually move towards the "TargetIntensity".

-`Intensity` is the starting intensity of the effect.
+Providing "CurrentIntensity" to this function is optional.
+If provided, the current intensity is instantly changed to that amount.
+If unspecified, the current intensity will remain unchanged.
 ???+ warning "Warning"
     Best to stay within `0`-`1` and increment by 0.1 while using this function. `1` has the most extreme effect on the screen while `0` removes the effect.